der-carnivore/BingAds-docs/BingAds/scripts/reference/Stats.md

 double|Click through rate.

 ## <a name="getimpressions"></a>getImpressions
-Returns the number of impressions of the associated entity.
+Returns the number of impressions.

 ### Returns:
 |Type|Description|